Lithuania: Cinema

-In 2018, 4,265,414 cinema tickets were sold in Lithuania with the average price of €5.26.

 Music

+Lithuanians are sometimes described as a "singing folk".
+The choral music traditions are prominent in the country.
+The long-standing Dainų šventė (Lithuanian Song and Dance Festival) is organized starting from 1924.
+Since 1990, the festival has been organised every four years and summons roughly 30,000 singers and folk dancers of various professional levels and age groups from across the country.
+In 2008, Lithuanian Song and Dance Festival together with its Latvian and Estonian versions was inscribed as UNESCO Masterpiece of the Oral and Intangible Heritage of Humanity.

-Lithuanian folk music belongs to Baltic music branch which is connected with neolithic corded ware culture.
+Lithuanian folk music belongs to Baltic music branch which is connected with Neolithic corded ware culture.
 Two instrument cultures meet in the areas inhabited by Lithuanians: stringed (kanklių) and wind instrument cultures.
 Lithuanian folk music is archaic, mostly used for ritual purposes, containing elements of paganism faith.
 There are three ancient styles of singing in Lithuania connected with ethnographical regions: monophony, heterophony and polyphony.
 Folk song genres: Sutartinės (Multipart Songs), Wedding Songs, War-Historical Time Songs, Calendar Cycle and Ritual Songs and Work Songs.

+The musical education and talent screening, especially for high-caliber individuals, is strong and holds an esteemed reputation.
+Vilnius is the only city with three choirs laureates (Brevis, Jauna Muzika and Chamber Choir of the Conservatoire) at the European Grand Prix for Choral Singing.
+The biennial childrens music festival Dainų dainelė has been organized since 1974, promoting singing traditions among the youth alongside other events such as Laumės juosta.
+Gatvės muzikos diena (Street Music Day) gathers musicians of various genres annually.
+Music Information Centre Lithuania collects, promotes and shares information on Lithuanian musical culture.

-Italian artists organized the first opera in Lithuania on 4 September 1636 at the Palace of the Grand Dukes by the order of Władysław IV Vasa.
+Italian artists organized the first opera in Lithuania in 1636 at the Palace of the Grand Dukes by the order of Władysław IV Vasa.
 Currently, operas are staged at the Lithuanian National Opera and Ballet Theatre and also by independent troupe Vilnius City Opera.
+State also supports two full-time musical theatres of Kaunas and Klaipėda.
+After the restoration of independence, a lot of Lithuanian opera artists, such as Virgilijus Noreika, Violeta Urmana, Vytautas Juozapaitis, Asmik Grigorian, Sigutė Stonytė, etc. achieved international recognition and leading roles in the world's top theatres, while concurrently Dalia Ibelhauptaitė earned acclaim as a director.
+According to Financial Times, roughly 20 Lithuanian top tier professionals are performing internationally per season.

-Mikalojus Konstantinas Čiurlionis is the most renowned Lithuanian painter and composer.
+Mikalojus Konstantinas Čiurlionis was a Lithuanian painter and composer.
 During his short life he created about 200 pieces of music.
-His works have had profound influence on modern Lithuanian culture.
+His works have influenced modern Lithuanian culture.
 His symphonic poems In the Forest (Miške) and The Sea (Jūra) were performed only posthumously. Čiurlionis contributed to symbolism and art nouveau and was representative of the fin de siècle epoch.
 He has been considered one of the pioneers of abstract art in Europe.

-In Lithuania, choral music is very important.
-Vilnius is the only city with three choirs laureates (Brevis, Jauna Muzika and Chamber Choir of the Conservatoire) at the European Grand Prix for Choral Singing.
-There is a long-standing tradition of the Dainų šventė (Lithuanian Song and Dance Festival).
-The first one took place in Kaunas in 1924.
-Since 1990, the festival has been organised every four years and summons roughly 30,000 singers and folk dancers of various professional levels and age groups from across the country.
-In 2008, Lithuanian Song and Dance Festival together with its Latvian and Estonian versions was inscribed as UNESCO Masterpiece of the Oral and Intangible Heritage of Humanity.
-Gatvės muzikos diena (Street Music Day) gathers musicians of various genres annually.

-Conductor Mirga Gražinytė-Tyla performing on the scenes of Rome, New York and Birmingham.
+The nations arts academy is named after him.